Menu

 ⏱ Round History Browse every completed round in the current session — see the document at each round, every reviewer response, the Builder's resolutions, and any USER DECISION blocks.
 Export the full transcript as a single file from here.

-🔑 API Key Guide How to get an API key from each of the six default providers (Anthropic, OpenAI, Google, DeepSeek, xAI, Perplexity), with direct billing links and the exact paid-plan tier you need for the Builder role.
+🔑 API Key Guide How to get an API key from each of the six default providers (Anthropic, OpenAI, Google, Mistral, xAI, Perplexity), with direct billing links and the exact paid-plan tier you need for the Builder role.

 📋 Document Playbooks Worked examples of WaxFrame on common document types — résumés, job descriptions, business proposals, thank-you letters, and more — with the exact Project Goal and Notes payload that converged the document, plus measured round counts and wall-clock times where available.